Osteoporosis Spine Fractures

 Osteoporosis is a progressive disease that decreases bone density.
 Bone loss weakens your bones and increases your risk of fractures throughout your body.
 Osteoporosis develops gradually, and you could have the disease for years without noticing any symptoms.

 Osteoporosis is usually age-related as your body’s ability to generate new bone tissue slows and eventually can’t keep up with your body’s needs.
-Other osteoporosis risk factors include auto-immune conditions, gastrointestinal disorders, cancer, and bariatric surgery.
+Other osteoporosis risk factors include auto-immune conditions such as arthritis, gastrointestinal disorders, cancer, and bariatric surgery.

 A broken bone is often the first sign of osteoporosis.
 Patients with osteoporosis are most likely to break their wrist, hip, or spine.
-You may also notice height loss or develop a dowager’s hump.
+You may also notice height loss, scoliosis, or develop a dowager’s hump.

 Women are more likely to develop osteoporosis than men.
 The decline of estrogen that women experience as they approach and reach menopause can accelerate bone loss.